wppbav/bavapi-sdk-python/docs/usage/basic.md

     The maximum number of elements per page allowed by the Fount API is `1000`.

 You can also set a custom number of `max_pages` for the request, or directly specify the `page` parameter to get a single page of results.

+### Metric keys

+`metric_keys` is a special filter to specify the data *columns* that the response should contain.

+The API response will include all score types for that metric.

+!!! note
+    Currently, only the `brandscape-data` endpoint supports the use of metric keys.
+All other endpoints will ignore this parameter.

+    More info in the [`brandscape-data`](../endpoints/brandscape-data.md) endpoint section.

 ## Formatting output